 You spend a lot of time, effort and money on your lawn.
-On a late Saturday afternoon, you stand with pride admiring the luscious green grass that graces your yard never regretting the weekends you’ve sacrificed.
+On a late Saturday afternoon, you stand with pride, admiring the luscious green grass that graces your yard, never regretting the weekends you’ve sacrificed.

-It’s the finishing touch that gives your yard the professional look that you’re looking for.
+It’s the finishing touch that gives your yard a professional look that you’re looking for.

 Trimmers vs Edgers

 You may think that trimming can achieve what you’re looking for, but it can’t.
-While both trimmers and edgers are important tools in your lawncare toolkit they perform different functions.
+While both trimmers and edgers are essential tools in your lawncare toolkit, they perform different functions.

-Trimmers are primarily used in those areas where you can’t get a regular mower such as near trees or when you have some unsightly weeds that grow a foot overnight and don’t justify using your regular lawnmower.
+Trimmers are primarily used in those areas where you can’t get a regular mower such as near trees or when you have some unsightly weeds that grow a foot overnight and don’t justify using your standard lawnmower.

-So while there are trimmers that state they can be used as edgers I think you’re better off having two separate tools.
+So while there are trimmers that state they can be used as edgers, I think you’re better off having two separate tools.